 Using Headers for Design Instead of Structure

-About 42% of pages misuse header tags for visual styling rather than their intended purpose.
+Many pages misuse header tags for visual styling rather than their intended purpose.
 For instance, some might choose an H2 because it looks bigger or an H4 because the H3 style doesn’t fit their aesthetic.
 This practice disrupts the logical flow of your page.

 “Do not use heading elements to resize text.
 Instead, use the CSS font-size property.” – MDN

 When headers are used for design rather than structure, search engines get misleading signals about content importance.
 High-level headers should highlight significant topics, not minor details.
 The solution?
 Use CSS properties like font-size, font-weight, and color to adjust the appearance of text while keeping your header hierarchy intact (H1 → H2 → H3).
-Correcting this mistake can lead to as much as a 12% boost in search rankings.

 | Mistake | Effect | Solution |